ayxos/htmlEditor/readme.md

 - Translate text using 5 different spell checkers (Spanish, Deutch, English, French and Portuguese)
 - Save your changes
 - Create your own notes
+- Count your words
+- Control your time

 This app use multiple github projects:
 - Based on Ghost-Markdown-Editor (https://github.com/timsayshey/Ghost-Markdown-Editor)